sivaraam/cwopg/README.md

 In case you're wondering, the file contains the list of Wikipedia categories one per line.

+#### Redis server
+One of the dependencies of the application [(`mwoffliner`) depends on](https://github.com/openzim/mwoffliner#prerequisites) redis-server.
+So, it has to be installed.
+Kidnly refer to the documentation about installing Redis server from [their website](https://redis.io/topics/quickstart).
+By default, redis server is assumed to be running at 'redis://127.0.0.1:6379'.
+In case there is any change update the configuration file found at [package_generator/config/mwoffliner-config.json]().

 ### Issues
 #### Unhandled promise